teholm/amazon-guardduty-hands-on/README.md

 ### View the Remediation Lambda Function

 The Lambda function is what handles the remediation logic for this finding.
 Alice setup the Lambda function to remove the compromised instance from its current security group and add it to one with no ingress or egress rules so that the instance is isolated from the network.
-Click the **Resource Name** for the Lambda function to evaluate the remediation logic.
+Click the **Resource Name** for the Lambda function in the Targets section to evaluate the remediation logic.

 ![Lambda Function](images/screenshot8.png "Lambda Function")

 Scroll down to view the code for this function (walking through the code logic is outside the scope of this scenario).
 You can also click the **Monitoring** tab and view the invocation of the function.
-You should see one invocation Count and no Invocation Errors.

 > What permissions does the Lambda Function need to perform the remediation?

 ### Verify that the Remediation was Successful

 Next, double check the effects of the remediation to ensure the instance is isolated.
-At this point you have the instance ID of the compromised instance from the email notifications and the isolation security group name that was added by the Lambda Function.
+At this point you have the instance ID of the compromised instance from the email notifications and the name of the isolation security group name from reviewing the Lambda Function code.

-1. Browse to the [EC2 console](https://us-east-2.console.aws.amazon.com/ec2/v2) and click **Running Instances**.
+1. Browse to the [EC2 console](https://us-west-2.console.aws.amazon.com/ec2/v2) and click **Running Instances**.

     > You should see three instances with names that begin with **GuardDuty-Example**.